andres-arias/andres-arias.github.io/_posts/2021-02-22-quick-easy-and-modern-cli-tools-with-ruby.md

 So what's the reason for the change?
 It's simple: You can make really cool and modern CLI applications with Ruby really easy, and even better, without needing additional libraries.

-Here's a quick tutorial on how to quickly create CLI tools and scripts using only Ruby.
+Here's a quick tutorial on how to easily create CLI tools and scripts using only Ruby.

 <!--more-->